Anuj2512/abrain/README.md

 # ABrain
 Developing a generic framework for combining graphdb, full text search and machine learning.

-The Idea is to develop a framework from where its easy to integrate all above modules, something like brain architechture desing can me made easy.
+The Idea is to develop a framework from where its easy to integrate all above modules, something like brain architecture design can me made easy.

 ## Adding some points to ponder upon while developing initial prototype